 Content warning: This article contains quotes and sources to blog posts that are sexist, misogynistic, and racist in nature.

 Daniel Z. Klein, a lead game designer on Apex Legends, announced yesterday that as of last Friday he is no longer working at Respawn.
-The announcement comes after a number of Twitter users shared a sexist rant he’d posted on a DeviantArt blog in 2007, causing many in the Apex community to express outrage and discomfort.
+The announcement comes after a number of Twitter users shared a sexist rant he’d posted on a DeviantArt blog in 2007 [Editor’s Note: the post seems to have been deleted, but you can retrieve it from the Wayback Machine], causing many in the Apex community to express outrage and discomfort.

 In the unearthed blog post, Klein wrote that women were irrational, said that XX were “moron chromosomes,” and that his readers shouldn’t pay attention to a woman’s online posts because “it’s just her vagina talking.”
 Other writing from this period shows Klein making a racist joke about refusing to feed Africans, with a punchline about African people’s lack of hygiene.